A Guide for First Home Buyers

 2 – Not identifying your Borrowing Capacity.
 A strategic Mortgage Broker will be able to help you understand your borrowing capacity.
-You need to understand what the repayments are and what the next 2-3 years look like for you from a lifestyle and financial point of view.
+Incentives and Grants for First Home Buyers are available, it’s important to understand what you are eligible for.
+You also need to understand what the repayments are and what the next 2-3 years look like for you from a lifestyle and financial point of view.
 Once you know this, then you should start researching the type of asset class and location that is the best fit for you.

 3 – Not completing enough research – Research is a KEY ELEMENT of being successful when buying your first home.
 The key is to know what to research and where to source your information.
 I would suggest at minimum inspecting 10 properties before you make an offer.
 This strategy allows you time to have a more clear understanding of the market value and the pros and cons of the properties in your price point.